noelmcloughlin/DunSceal/README.md

 ### Features

-This sample contains two screens: a list of duns and a detail view, that shows dunModel reviews.
+This sample contains two screens: a list of duns and a detail view, that shows dun reviews.

 #### Presentation layer

 The presentation layer consists of the following components:
 * A main activity that handles navigation.
 * A fragment to display the list of duns.
-* A fragment to display a dunModel review.
+* A fragment to display a dun review.

 The app uses a Model-View-ViewModel (MVVM) architecture for the presentation layer.
 Each of the fragments corresponds to a MVVM View.
 The View and ViewModel communicate  using LiveData and the following design principles: